Hudson Taylor: Youth and early work

 Taylor was born on 21 May 1832 in Barnsley, Yorkshire, the first child of a chemist (pharmacist) and Methodist lay preacher James Taylor and his wife, Amelia Hudson.
 Hudson Taylor was a small, sickly child.
 According to legend, James Taylor instilled in his son a desire to evangelize China.
 As a young man he doubted the Christian beliefs of his parents, but at age 17, he experienced a religious conversion and a year later felt a call from God to become a Christian missionary in China.

-In Spring 1851, he began working with a medical doctor in Hull.
+In spring 1851, he began working with a medical doctor in Hull.

 He studied Chinese, Latin, Hebrew, and Greek.
 In November 1851, he moved into modest dwellings and began denying himself luxuries.
 He spent his spare time as a medical missionary working with people in the slums.
 He gave away much of his money to the poor.
-He fell in love with a Miss Vaughan, a music teacher, but his lifestyle was too austere for her and she denied his affections.
-He wrote to the London Missionary Society offering his services, but received no reply.
+He fell in love with a Miss Vaughan, a music teacher, but his lifestyle was too austere for her, and she denied his affections.
+He wrote to the London Missionary Society offering his services but received no reply.

 In fall 1852 Taylor began studying medicine at the London Hospital Medical College in Whitechapel, London, as preparation for working in China.
-The interest awakened in England about China because of the Taiping Rebellion which was then erroneously supposed to be a mass movement toward Christianity, together with the glowing but exaggerated reports made by Geman missionary Karl Gützlaff concerning China's accessibility, led to the founding of the Chinese Evangelisation Society (CES).
+The interest awakened in England about China because of the Taiping Rebellion which was then erroneously supposed to be a mass movement toward Christianity, together with the glowing but exaggerated reports made by German missionary Karl Gützlaff concerning China's accessibility, led to the founding of the Chinese Evangelisation Society (CES).
 Hudson Taylor offered himself as its first missionary.
 The Society paid for his medical training.
-He attempted to rekindle his romance to Miss Vaughn, but her family objected to his plans to go to China and the couple mutually broke off the engagement.
+He attempted to rekindle his romance with Miss Vaughan, but her family objected to his plans to go to China, and the couple mutually broke off the engagement.